0xbok/ecdsa-vuln-poc/README.md

 Each chapter goes into some detail to demonstrate the vulnerability, directing you towards material if you want to read further.

-**Disclaimer: This list is not exhaustive.
-This code has bugs (intended and unintended), do not use in production.
-I am not a cryptographer.
-I am not an expert of any kind.**

 ## Steps to run
 This assumes familiarity with Javascript, Solidity and Foundry.